You can't always return to an online document by copying the URL in the address bar of the page you're viewing.

 Click the gray tabs at the top of this box to learn about finding and creating permanent links.

-Click the orange tabs above this box for:
+Click the red tabs above this box for:

 Omni offers the easiest way to create permanent links.
 If you can find your item in Omni, try this first.
-It doesn't require a proxy prefix and it provides all the available options for retrieving the item, if it's available on multiple sites or formats.
+It doesn't require a proxy prefix (because Omni ensures only authorized users get access) and it provides all the available options for retrieving the item, if it's available on multiple sites or formats.

 The link below connects you to the "Permalinks" page on the Omni Guide.